perama-v/perama-v.github.io/docs/cairo/examples/math.md

 - Signed division remainder:
     - `signed_div_rem(value, div)`.
 Returns the quotient `q` and remainder `r` from integer division of `value/div`, with quotient sign either positive or negative.
+    - Handles integer and modulo operations with negative numbers the same way Python does, where `-100 // 3` returns `-34` and `-100 % 3` returns `2`.

 ```sh
 %lang starknet